coha-it/v2.happiness-edutainment/wp-content/plugins/buddypress-notifications-widget/readme.txt

 = How it works:- =

-Add BP Notification widget in widget area to show notifications for the currently logged in user.
+Add BuddyPress Notification widget in widget area to show notifications for the currently logged in user.

 = Help & Support =
 Please leave a comment on our blog [BuddyDev](https://buddydev.com/buddypress/buddypress-user-notifications-widget-plugin/) for any suggestions, support request.